A concussion is caused by acceleration or deceleration of the brain, following a significant impact to the head or elsewhere on the body.

 - balance and eye movement exercises

-Our goal with concussions is a gradual return to work / play, progressively increasing your mental & physical activity while ensuring your safety!
+Our goal with this type of injury is a gradual return to work / play, progressively increasing your mental & physical activity while ensuring your safety!